Rare. Endangered. Beautiful. Carefully monitored.

 From their summer nesting grounds in Wood Buffalo National Park of Canada in northeastern Alberta and southern Northwest Territories all the way down to Aransas National Wildlife Refuge on the Gulf Coast of Texas, the whooping cranes migrate through many protected sites in both countries.

-This recent article describes how the latest conditions of drought and fire impact the Wood Buffalo National Park’s whooping cranes and disrupt their breeding areas.
+This article on vulnerable habitat describes how the latest conditions of drought and fire impact the Wood Buffalo National Park’s whooping cranes and disrupt their breeding areas.

 Within the U.S. Fish and Wildlife Service, the Aransas NWR forms part of a national network of lands and waters set aside and managed to conserve America’s fish, wildlife, and plants.